NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 control various parameters of its behaviour.

 Scan Requests that arrive at the advertiser are also sent to the application.
-The scan requests are sent with the address, RSSI and a link quality indication.
+The scan requests are sent with the address, RSSI, channel and a link quality indicator.

 An experimental link quality indicator that counts the number of packets with CRC failures and the number packets with successful CRC has been addeed.